Irsyan12/valorant_app/README.md

 Contributions are welcome!
 If you want to contribute to Valorant App, feel free to submit a pull request.
 Please make sure to follow the contribution guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Special thanks to [Riot Games](https://playvalorant.com/) for creating the Valorant game and providing the necessary resources for developers to build applications like Valorant App.
+Special thanks to [Riot Games](https://riotgames.com/) for creating the [Valorant game](https://playvalorant.com/) and providing the necessary resources for developers to build applications like Valorant App.